-If you’re looking to buy your first telescope, start your shopping by checking out this video series from Anacortes Telescope in Anacortes, Washington.
-In this series, Jesse Sturgeon takes you through options for telescope configuration, including reflecting telescopes, refracting telescopes, and compound telescopes.
-And he covers the basics of telescope mounts and accessories like eyepieces, solar filters, and Barlow lenses.
+If you’re looking to buy your first telescope, start with this video series about astronomy telescopes, binoculars, and accessories for beginners.
+Here you learn options for telescope types, including reflecting telescopes, refracting telescopes, and compound telescopes.
+And you discover the basics of telescope mounts and accessories like eyepieces, solar filters, and Barlow lenses.

-Here are links to each of 20 parts in this series… each runs just 2-4 minutes.
+Here are links to each of the 20 parts in this series… each video runs just 2-4 minutes.

 #1 – Introduction (1:05) – Visit a telescope store in the short introduction to the series.

 #2 – Importance of Aperture (2:22) – The myth of magnification, and why aperture is the most important factor.

 #3 – Focal Ratio and Focal Length (2:17) – What they are, why they matter.

 #4 – Refracting Telescopes (3:24) – Pros and cons of telescopes that use lenses to collect light.